-How Opening Myself Up To The Universe Changed My Life
+How I Opened Myself Up To The Universe And Got Exactly What I Wanted

 Independent.
 Yep, that word sums me up pretty well.